-Over his career, Jones totaled 30 home runs and 105 RBI with a .303 average across a 162-game season.
-His 19 seasons with the Braves allowed him to become the leading hitter in many offensive categories since the team moved to Atlanta from Milwaukee in 1966.
-As a switch-hitter, Jones is the only player with a .300 or higher batting average and 400 or more home runs, making a strong case for the Hall of Fame, which can come calling as early as 2018.
+Over his 19-year career, all with the Braves, Jones produced 30 home runs and 105 RBI with a .303 average across a 162-game season.
+As a switch-hitter, Jones is the only player with a .300 or higher batting average and 400 or more home runs, making a strong case for the Hall of Fame, which came calling in his first year of eligibility (2018).

 In addition to the signed cards highlighted in the list, a notable Chipper Jones autograph can be found in the 1998 Donruss Back To The Future dual autograph insert that combines a star player and an up-and-coming stud.
 Jones, the young phenom in this instance, was partnered with Braves Hall of Famer Eddie Mathews.
-In 2016 Topps Archives, you can find a Jones on-card autograph done in the style of the 1985 Topps #1 Draft Pick cards.
-In the same set, you can find a new Chipper card in the 1991 Topps style that also offers a Desert Shield stamp as a short-printed variation, just like his famous rookie card.
+In 2016 Topps Archives, an on-card autograph for Jones is done in the style of the 1985 Topps #1 Draft Pick cards.
+In the same set is a new Chipper card using the 1991 Topps design that also offers a Desert Shield stamp as a short-printed variation, just like his famous rookie card.

 Chipper Jones arrived in professional baseball just at the peak of the overproduction era, making many of his pre-rookie and rookie cards very available to collectors on any budget.
 In placing the cards on this list, card value and popularity with collectors were the main factors.

 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.